 While we believe we will be able to fund our operations and meet all of our ongoing current financial obligations for at least the next 12 months, we have based this estimate on assumptions that may prove to be wrong, including assumptions with respect to the level of revenues from product sales, and we could exhaust our available financial resources.
-The sufficiency of our current cash resources, and our potential need for additional capital and the timing thereof, will depend on many factors, including primarily the amount of revenues that we receive from sales of Xyrem and Luvox CR and our ability to use our net operating loss carryforwards to offset taxable income that would otherwise be due.
+The sufficiency of our current cash resources, and our potential need for additional capital and the timing thereof, will depend on many factors, including primarily the amount of revenues that we receive from sales of Xyrem and Luvox CR.
 If we are unable to raise sufficient additional funds when or if needed, we would be required to further reduce operating expenses.
 Furthermore, any additional funds we may raise could be on terms that are not favorable to us and may be dilutive to existing stockholders.